Conjugated dienes, molecules containing two alkenes separated by ... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Conjugated dienes, molecules containing two alkenes separated by one single bond, are discussed in detail in Chapter 21. (b) How might you account for this difference in stability?
+Conjugated dienes, molecules containing two alkenes separated by one single bond, are discussed in detail in Chapter 21. (a) Considering the observed ∆H° of hydrogenation, is hexa-1,3-diene (conjugated) or hexa-1,4-diene (unconjugated) more stable?

 Verified Solution